 - Education and Prevention

 The University realizes the importance of professionally trained staff and encourages participation in training in sexual assault issues on an annual basis.
-Residence Life, Counseling and Psychological Services (CAPS), Health Center , and University Police staffs, in particular, are prepared to respond appropriately in the event of a student assault.
+Residence Life, the counseling center, Health Center , and University Police staffs, in particular, are prepared to respond appropriately in the event of a student assault.
 They are trained regarding the prevalence of sexual assault, how and where it happens, its impact on the victim, the role of alcohol and drugs, and appropriate action to be taken when assault occurs.

 Education for the student body at large is accomplished through the distribution of educational materials; class, organizational, and residence hall programming, including a mandatory first-year program; and special campus-wide events, such as Sexual Assault Month and Alcohol Awareness Week.

 Campus security has been enhanced through installation of security telephones outlying areas of the campus and the provision of evening escort service.
 University Police provide information to students stressing the importance of residence hall security and encourage reporting of sexual assaults on campus.
 Police also report incidents of sexual assault according to the Crime Awareness and Campus Security Act of 1990.